-What follows the colon does not name what the poet renounces; rather, it names the realm into which the renunciation must enter; it names the call to enter into that relation between thing and word which has now been experienced.
+What follows the colon does not name what the poet re-

+nounces; rather, it names the realm into which the renunciation must enter; it names the call to enter into that relation between thing and word which has now been experienced.
 What the poet learned to renounce is his formerly cherished view regarding the relation of thing and word.
 His renunciation concerns the poetic relation to the word that he had cultivated until then.
-If so, the "may be" in the line, "Where word breaks off no thing may be," would grammatically speaking not be the subjunctive of "is," but a kind of imperaspeaking not or the subjunctive of in, but a kind of impera-tive, a command which the poet follows, to keep it from then on.
+If so, the "may be" in the line, "Where word breaks off no thing may be," would grammatically speaking not be the subjunctive of "is," but a kind of imperative, a command which the poet follows, to keep it from then on.
 If so, the "may be" in the line, "Where word breaks off no thing may be," would mean: do not henceforth admit any thing as being where the word breaks off.
-In the "may be" understood as a command, the poet avows to himself the self-denial he has learned, in which he abandons the view that something may be even if and even while the word for it is still lacking.
+In the "may be" understood as a command, the poet avows to himself the selfdenial he has learned, in which he abandons the view that something may be even if and even while the word for it is still lacking.
 What does renunciation mean?
 It is equivalent to "abdication."
 Here the root word is the Latin dicere, to say, the Greek deiknumi, to show, point out, indicate.
-In his say, the oreek advantant, to show, point out, indicate: in inte renunciation, the poet abdicates his former relation to the word.
+In his renunciation, the poet abdicates his former relation to the word.
 Nothing more?
 No. There is in the abdication itself already an avowal, a command to which he denies himself no longer.